What do you do when you are pulled over for suspected DUI?

 Stay silent:

 You have the right to remain silent and are not obligated to provide any information beyond essential identification details.
-You must assert that right by stating I do not wish to discuss anything with you (the officer) besides hello and goodbye.
+You must assert that right by stating you do not wish to discuss anything (with the officer) besides hello and goodbye.

 Refuse field sobriety tests: